 The Veteran Tree Incentive Program has been renamed the Tree Canopy Conservation Program.
 The name was changed to better align with our goal of retaining canopy cover in the Forest City.

 The City of London's Urban Forest Strategy sets out a target of 34% tree canopy cover by 2065.
 To achieve this goal, trees within city limits must be planted, and existing trees must be managed in a way that extends their life.
 As a large proportion of London’s trees are on private property, homeowners play a crucial role in achieving this target.
 The Tree Canopy Conservation Program provides funding to residents to assist with managing mature trees on private property.
-Eligible trees must be 40cm or greater in diameter, and all work must be completed by a qualified arborist.
+Eligible trees must be 40 cm or greater in diameter, and all work must be completed by a qualified arborist.

-If you require a paper copy of this application, please contact us at 519-661-2489, extension 3164 or email ForestHealth@london.ca.
+Applications for 2025 are now closed.
+Fill out the form in the button below.
+If you require a paper copy of this application, please contact us at 519-661-5783 or email ForestHealth@london.ca.

 Frequently asked questions